How Much Does a Concrete Slab Cost in 2024?

 Concrete Garage Floor

-It costs about $3,460 for a concrete garage floor for a typical 24-by-24-foot two-car garage with a 6-inch thickness.
+It costs about $3,460 for a concrete garage floor for a typical 557-square-foot two-car garage with a 6-inch thickness.
 For extra protection, consider adding an additional sealant.
 The cost to coat concrete flooring with epoxy ranges from $1,500 to $3,150.

 Concrete Driveway

-A concrete driveway costs about $3,000, or between $1,800 and $6,000.
-Expect to pay about $4 to $15 per square foot.
+A concrete driveway costs about $3,650 for a typical 608-square-foot driveway.
+You can expect to pay about $4 to $15 per square foot.

 Concrete Parking Pad